gportella/skaks/README.md

 # Skaks -- learning by doing

+> WIP: I don't know if I'll finish this, a lot of work.

-Simple toy engine, for learning.
+Simple toy chess engine, for learning and fun.

 ## Prerequisites